Chia-Network/chia-operator/README.md

 A Kubernetes operator for managing all of your Chia services in your favorite container orchestrator!

 Easily run Chia components in Kubernetes by applying simple manifests.
-A whole farm can be run with each component isolated in its own pod, with a chia-exporter sidecar for remote monitoring, and chia-healthcheck for intelligent chia healthchecking (for supported chia services.)
+A whole farm can be run with each component isolated in its own pod, with a chia-exporter sidecar for remote monitoring, and chia-healthcheck for intelligent healthchecking (for supported chia services.)

 ## Quickstart